Shopify/polaris-viz/src/components/MultiSeriesBarChart/MultiSeriesBarChart.md

 #### series

-The `Series` type gives the user a lot of flexibility to define exactly what each bar group should look like.
-Its interface looks like this:
+The `Series` type interface looks like this:

 ```typescript
 {